 Ms Judith Rauhofer

-At Honours level, Judith teaches Law, Information and Technology; at Masters level, she is the course organiser for Data Protection and Data Privacy (LLM), Information Technology Law (eLLM), Legal Challenges of Information Technolgy (LLM) and Information: Control and Power (both LLM and eLLM).
-In 2016/17, she is programme director for the eLLM Information Technology Law and the eLLM Innovation, Technology and the Law.
+Judith teaches both on campus and on the School's online distance learning programmes (ODL).
+She is the course organiser for Data Protection and Data Privacy (LLM) and EU Data Protection Law (ODL), Information Technology Law (LLM and ODL).
+Most recently, she was programme director for the LLM Information Technology Law (ODL) and the LLM Innovation, Technology and the Law (ODL).